cdomino/LinesOfCode-WebWorkers/README.md

  - If you need authenticated Web Workers but your app has some anonymous pages/components that before any login prompts, there is a way to "post-auth" Web Workers that have already been spun up using `IWebWorkerManager.SendAuthenticationTokenToWebWorkerAsync`.
  - Remember that Web Workers don't have access to the UI DOM or local storage, but they (somehow) *can* access the browser's IndexedDB if you really *really* need to share state.
  - As I mentioned previously, there is a bit of native overhead to spooling up Web Worker threads; I've found that some of the lessons we had to learn when `async` came into our lives apply here too: it's sometimes faster to simply show a spinner and block the UI than to do this whole dance for an otherwise simple operation.
- - Frankly, I haven't used this enough yet to establish firm best practices.
+ - Frankly, I haven't used this widely enough yet to establish firm best practices.
 However, one pattern that has been working well for me is to spin up about half a dozen threads when my app first loads  (which is done asynchronously; the last thing I want to do is further punish users waiting for Blazor WASM apps to load) and then really using the hell out of them, calling method after method and handling event after event versus spinning up a lot of one-use threads.
 While this *feels* "right" to me, it's anecdotal as this point until we have more data.
  - A really cool use case is processing image uploads in Blazor Web Workers.
 As long as you never actually touch the bytes in your .NET code and do it all with the crazy native JavaScript memory array APIs (and a little help from Azure Storage's [progressive upload API](https://learn.microsoft.com/en-us/dotnet/api/azure.storage.blobs.specialized.blockblobclient.stageblockasync?view=azure-dotnet)) you can upload large images really quickly WITH real progress bars.
  - I've only tested this on Windows 11 with Chrome, Edge, and FireFox; please let me know if you encounter any environmental issues.
 I've also only ever used the authentication bits against a single Azure B2C tenant; I'm interested to see what other needs there are.
 (DIfferent B2C configurations?
 Okta?
 AAD?)
  - I assume everyone is being a good little .NET Core developer and using ILogger, IConfiguration, etc. in their architectures.
 While I don't take a *hard* dependency on those technologies, I haven't tried this without them; just drop me an issue if any of this infrastructure adds unwanted bloat to your app (or simply breaks it).